viridia/bevy_prefs_lite/README.md

 Normally the `Preferences` object is initialized during app initialization.
 You create a new `Preferences` object, passing it a unique string which identifies your application.
-This string is ignored in WASM targets, but is used in desktop platforms to ensure that your preferences don't overwrite those of other apps.
+This string is used to ensure that your preferences don't overwrite those of other apps.

 The "reverse domain name" convention is an easy way to ensure global uniqueness: